-Responsibility for terms of consent supervision lays on data controller.
-Data controller must be able to prove that data subject, expressed the consent to do so.
+Responsibility for terms of consent supervision lays on the data controller.
+Data controller must be able to prove that data subject expressed the consent to do so.
 Data controller must also be able to prove that data subject expressed the consent to process the personal data had been informed about the right to withdraw the consent.

 The controller should provide the data subject with any further information necessary to ensure fair and transparent processing taking into account the specific circumstances and context in which the personal data are processed.
 Furthermore, the data subject should be informed of the existence of profiling and the consequences of such profiling.
 Where the personal data are collected from the data subject, the data subject should also be informed whether he or she is obliged to provide the personal data and of the consequences, where he or she does not provide such data.

 On the basis of the current Directive, the controller is obliged to provide the data subject with the following information:

 To above catalogue GDPR also adds, among others:

 Exemption from informative obligation is possible in three cases:

 Controller is responsible for informing the data subject about profiling and its consequences, as well as possibility of laying a compliant (point 60 and 70 of GDPR preamble, art.
 13 sec.
 2 letter F, art.
 14 sec.
 2 letter G GDPR).

 On the grounds of the binding personal data protection Directive: